danyeaw/danyeaw.github.io/posts/github-actions-automate-your-python-development-workflow.md

 The next section of the YAML file is called `jobs`, this is where each main block of the workflow will be defined as a job.
 The jobs will then be further broken down in to steps, and multiple commands can be executed in each step.
 Each job that you define is given a name.
-In the template the job is named `build`, but there isn't any special significance of this name.
-In the template, they also are running a lint step for each version of Python being tested against.
+In the template, the job is named `build`, but there isn't any special significance of this name.
+They also are running a lint step for each version of Python being tested against.
 I decided that I wanted to run lint once as a separate job, and then once that is complete, all the testing can be kicked off in parallel.

 In order to add lint as a separate job, I created a new job called `lint` nested within the `jobs` keyword.
-Once again, this job name doesn't have any special meaning, it is just a unique name that you give it.
 Below is an example of my lint job:

 ```yaml
 jobs: